msarvesh2022/Churn_Prediction1/README.md

 ## This is updated readme file
-In this Project I have built a ml model which predict whether patient
+In this Machine Learning project, I developed a robust and effective customer churn prediction system to forecast whether a customer is likely to cancel their subscription or remain a loyal subscriber.
+The project utilized classification Machine Learning algorithms to tackle this critical business challenge.